Frequently Asked Questions (FAQs)

 - Do I need to attend the EFPT Forum to receive the award?

 As a winner of this award you will have the opportunity to present your work at the EFPT Forum, either in person, remotely via the internet or as a recorded presentation, depending on the circumstances.
-The date and location of this presentation this year is scheduled to be Wednesday 25th July 2018 at the Forum in Bristol, UK.
+The date and location of this presentation this year is scheduled to be on July 2021 at the Forum in Brussels, Belgium.
 Further details will be provided to the winner nearer the time.

 - Is there a particular applicant profile that you are looking for?